 -a proposed budget

 -one letter of recommendation from an academic advisor

 Application online at http://apply.international.ucla.edu/?cseas.

-The Indonesian Studies Program was founded in 2008, as part of UCLA's Center for Southeast Asian Studies, through a generous grant from Dr. Robert Lemelson.
-Students receiving Lemelson Fellowships will be expected to give appropriate credit/recognition of the grant in their public presentations, publications, and other forums in which they present their work.
+The Indonesian Studies Program was founded in 2008, as part of UCLA's Center for Southeast Asian Studies, through a generous grant from The Robert Lemelson Foundation.
+Applicants agree that, should their endeavors be funded, they will include the following language in any publicity, publication, or other public presentation of the work related to their Fellowship.
+This is the language required to ensure correct acknowledgement of the award: This research was supported by the Southeast Asian Studies program at UCLA, made possible by a generous donation from the Robert Lemelson Foundation.
 Dr. Lemelson is a research anthropologist at the Semel Institute of Neurosciences at UCLA and an Adjunct Professor in the Department of Anthropology; he is also a noted film maker and philanthropist.

 For more info please contact: